How Much Income Do You Need to Have to Qualify for Refinancing?

 Travis Carlstrom

-• Consolidate debt into a single payment with a lower interest rate
+• Consolidate your debt into a single payment with a lower interest rate

-• Reduce monthly payments or potentially qualify for flexible payment options
+• Lower your monthly payments or potentially qualify for flexible payment options

 How Much Income Do You Need to Have to Qualify for Refinancing?

-There is not a specific, set amount of income you need to have in order to qualify for refinancing; the amount of income needed is not as important as how your level of income compares to your financial obligations.
+You do not need to have a specific, set amount of income to qualify for refinancing.
+The amount of income needed is not as important as how your level of income compares to your financial obligations.

 How to Calculate Your Income

 First, let’s define “income.”
-Income can refer to either gross revenue (how much you made) or to the net income (gross revenues minus expenses).
-However, neither of these figures accurately describes how much cash is available for you to make debt payments.
+Income can refer to either gross revenue (how much money you made) or to the net income (gross revenue minus expenses).
+However, neither of these figures accurately describes how much cash is available for you to make payments.

-To determine the amount of “income” you have available to make payments with, you’ll want to use the following formula:
+Use the formula below to assess the amount of “income” you have available to make payments with:

-Let’s delve deeper into the details of that formula by breaking it down into four steps below:
+Let’s better understand that formula by breaking it down into four steps below:

 • Farm income